These are in several categories:

 NOB mixed design worksheet

 This single worksheet provides flexibility for constructing a 512-design point design suitable for exploring effects of up to 20 discrete k-level factors (k=2,...,11) and 100 continuous factors, for a total of 300 factors.
-Version 1 has protected cells for the designs, and allows you to specify the number of decimal places of interest.
+Version 2 has reordered the discrete-valued columns for better balance and pairwise correlation if you use only a subset of the available columns.
 A brief description is available on the "readme" page.

 2nd order NOLH design workbook

 This workbook is a tool for making it easier to design large-scale simulation experiments with high-order complex response output behavior.
 The designs in this worksheet nearly guarantee that all first and second order terms are not confounded with others and provide an excellent space-filling property that enables the detection of model bias and the presence of step functions.
 Version 2 has designs for up to 12 factors.
 A User Manual,"Design Creator User Manualv2", is included in the zip file.

 S-NOLH design worksheet

 This workbook contains nearly saturated, nearly orthogonal designs for a variety of design points ranging from 14 to 64.
 The designs in this worksheet may be of particular interest for those who have larger numbers of factors.
 The method for constructing the S-NOLH designs can also be used to construct larger designs.
 Check back soon for an updated version of the spreadsheet that, like the others above, will make it easy to interactively construct a design in the natural units of your problem.

 The GAMS code used to generate this worksheet is described below in the next paragraph.

 NOLH design GAMS code